 Providers have also stated that they are committed to working with customers who find it difficult to pay their bills as a result of COVID-19 and giving them the support they need.

-This includes ensuring vulnerable customers and those that are self-isolating have access to fixed broadband and landlines, and providing alternative methods of communication where needed.
+This ensures that vulnerable customers and those that are shielding and self-isolating can use fixed broadband and landline services, or have easy access to alternative methods of communication where needed.

-Each of the major providers are doing different things to help their customers during this difficult time.
+In addition to the above, many providers are making their own moves to help customers during this difficult time.

 Virgin Media is already serving its customers with some of the fastest broadband speeds in the country, but it’s also adding some extras to help parents and those working from home cope with the recent changes.